DaveyJH/ci-portfolio-three/README.md

 > *"As someone who hasn't used a CLI before, **I would like to know my inputs
 > are valid**"*

-- All user inputs are validated and errors allow repeat opportunites to input a valid selection.
+- All user inputs are validated and errors allow repeat opportunities to input a valid selection.

   ![Invalid Input](./readme-content/images/testing/user-no-input.png)